-Objective - To develop and deploy measurement science to reliably assess the current and future performance of engineered materials in support of resilient civil and social infrastructure given exposure to chronic (e.g., materials degradation) and episodic (e.g., earthquakes) hazards.
+Objective - To develop and deploy measurement science to reliably assess the current and future performance of engineered materials in support of resilient infrastructure given exposure to chronic (e.g., materials degradation) and episodic (e.g., earthquakes) hazards.

 What is the technical idea?

-If the information is known for each material in a structure, the next stage would be to determine the status of the entire structure by combining all the material service curves for the structure and working directly with other programs (structures, etc.) to conduct validation studies.
+If the information is known for each material in a structure, the next stage would be to determine the status of the entire structure by combining all the material service curves for the structure and working directly with the NIST Engineering Laboratory Resilience Programs to conduct validation studies.
 It could be assumed that the structure would fail (no longer functional) if the most critical component fails or is sufficiently deteriorated.
 This information could then be integrated with other programs in the resilience goal to ensure that models have the materials parameters needed to inform a community for planning resilience.

 What is the research plan?